Get Your Food (FSSAI)

 What is FSSAI?

 FSSAI stands for Food Safety Standards Authority of India.
-It is an autonomous body established under the Ministry of Health & Family Welfare, Government of India that governs food business in India.
+It is an autonomous body established under the Ministry of Health & Family Welfare, governs food business in India.
 The FSSAI is governed by the Food Safety and Standards Act, 2006 (FSS Act).

 If a person wants to start a business related to food, be it food processing or manufacturing, marketing, packaging or distribution, it has to register under FSSAI.
 It is mandatory to obtain a food license registration number which has to be printed on food packages or displayed in business premises during business hours.
 This license or registration number gives data about the producer’s permit or enrollment subtle elements and the assembling state.